anna-dor-plumsail/documents-docs/source/general/manage-email-notifications.rst

 - All documents were exhausted

 .. image:: ../_static/img/general/documents-email-notifications.png
+   :alt: Documents email notifications

-You'll receive the notification to the account's email address, please make sure that the emails don't go to your spam folder.
+You'll receive the notifications to the account's email address, please make sure that the emails don't go to your spam folder.